thejackshelton/ui-compiler-idea/README.md

 ## Overview

-This document specifies the QDS UI Plugin: a Vite/Rolldown build plugin that detects when consumers reference QDS component namespace state properties (e.g., `select.selectedLabels`) inside JSX and automatically generates `component$()` boundaries so those references have proper Qwik context access.
+This document specifies the QDS UI Plugin: a Vite/Rolldown build plugin that detects when consumers reference QDS component namespace getter properties (e.g., `select.getSelectedLabels`) inside JSX and automatically generates `component$()` boundaries so those references have proper Qwik context access.
+The plugin uses a naming convention — the `get` prefix — to distinguish state getters from component exports, eliminating the need for hand-authored manifests.

 File location: `libs/tools/rolldown/ui.ts`
 Plugin name: `vite-plugin-qds-ui`